NJdevPro/SPString/README.md

 Finally, stringcheck performs several verifications on a String or a LString in order to check that it is not corrupted.
 It can be useful in debugging sessions.

+## Preprocessor flags

+There are two optional flags:
+- TIDY will try to keep the buffers as clean as possible by zero-ing all the extra space
+- NDEBUG performs verifications of input parameters and performs internal verifications at each function call

+Both flags are turned off by default.

 Published under MIT License